FACTBOX-The Republican candidates running for U.S. president | Politics

 She has low single-digit support among Republicans, according to opinion polls.
 TIM SCOTT The only Black Republican U.S. senator has low name recognition outside his home state of South Carolina, but his optimism and focus on unifying his divided party have helped him draw a contrast with a more aggressive approach from Trump and DeSantis.

-Ten Republican candidates are seeking their party's nomination to take on Democratic U.S. President Joe Biden in the November 2024 election.
-Here is a list of the leading candidates.
+(Repeating to restore FACTBOX tag to headline and media label) Sept 14 - Ten Republican candidates are seeking their party's nomination to take on Democratic U.S. President Joe Biden, who is seeking re-election in the November 2024 presidential contest.
+Here is a list of the Republican Party's leading candidates.

-DONALD TRUMP Donald Trump, 77, has embraced his indictments in four separate criminal cases - unprecedented for a former U.S. president - which have boosted his popularity among Republicans and helped to make him far and away the front-runner in his party's race for the presidential nomination.
-Trump has called the indictments part of a politically motivated witch hunt to thwart his pursuit of a second four-year term, an assertion that the Justice Department has denied.
-In a sign of his extraordinary hold on his party, just two rivals at the first Republican presidential debate on Aug.
-23 said they would not support him as the nominee if he were convicted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)